abjj1999/breezy/Part3/explanation.md

 - **GitHub repo:** https://github.com/abjj1999/breez
 - **Live site:** https://breez-azure.vercel.app/

-The rebuild lives in the **`breezy/`** Next.js repository (sibling of this folder).
-Full architecture answers — hosting, CMS, security, maintenance, performance, and the new feature — are in that repo's `README.md`.

 **Summary of decisions:**

 - **Stack:** Next.js 16 (App Router) + TypeScript + Tailwind CSS v4 + Motion.
 All three routes prerender to static HTML.